Grilled Pork Banh Mi Sandwiches

-I know it’s still only May, but I am already knee deep in grilling season.
-I mean, I love to grill year round, but there is something so nice about grilling on a warm summer evening with a beer in hand in the backyard.
-These grilled pork banh mi sandwiches are one of my favorite sandwiches ever and they are so easy to make!
+These grilled pork banh mi sandwiches are the perfect grilling recipe for summer.
+They’re one of my favorite sandwiches ever and they are so easy to make!
 Other than marinating the pork for a couple of hours, the whole thing comes together in 30 minutes so they’re perfect for a weeknight dinner.

 They check all the boxes of what makes a perfect sandwich: grilled, slightly fatty meat, a spicy element, a cool crunchy element, and a creamy element.
-Trust me, it’s science and I’ve spent a lot of time researching, aka eating lots of sandwiches.
-Don’t worry guys, I’ve done the legwork for you!
-Make these for dinner tonight and you’ll definitely see what I’m talking about.
+They’re also perfect for serving a crowd!

 While it’s traditional to serve on a baguette, I really prefer it on a brioche bun.
 The baguettes that we find in the US are a little too tough for comfortable sandwich eating and the brioche buns are so soft and flavorful.